TEEN Activity Pack

 2. Contact your State Advocate: State Advocates are the Leave No Trace volunteer coordinators in each state.
 They are a great resource for finding out about Leave No Trace related programs, trainings and events for your youth or peers.
 Contact the State Advocate on your state’s community page.

-3. Schedule a Subaru/Leave No Trace Traveling Trainer visit: The Traveling Trainer teams provide outreach to diverse audiences across the country, including school groups, youth-serving organizations and outdoor clubs.
+3. Schedule a Subaru/Leave No Trace Team visit: The Traveling Trainer teams provide outreach to diverse audiences across the country, including school groups, youth-serving organizations and outdoor clubs.
 Please submit your event request several months in advance using the online calendar and educate youth in your area about Leave No Trace.

 4. Be a role model for family and friends: Use material on our Educational Resources page to educate peers and family members.